 At-home treatments are good for small patches of skin as long as you're careful with how you apply the product or use the extraction tool.
 You should also make sure to take proper aftercare of your skin to avoid any excessive irritation or drying of the skin once the blackheads and whiteheads have been extracted.

 Professional Treatments for Blackheads and Whiteheads

 When getting a professional facial—whether you're at a resort or wellness center or your personal skin care professional's private clinic—your esthetician should always wear gloves when performing extractions.
 Estheticians often remove blackheads by applying pressure on either side with their cotton-covered index fingers or by using a stainless steel tool with a loop at one end that can get into more awkward places but tends to hurt more.

-The combination of manipulation from her hands, the warm steam and your own perspiration combine to loosen the plug so that it releases more easily when she applies pressure.
+Extractions take place after the skin has been thoroughly cleansed, exfoliated, and steamed, which helps soften up the plug of sebum and dead skin cells that are clogging a pore.
+The combination of manipulation from an esthetician's hands, the warm steam, and your own perspiration combine to loosen the plug so that it releases more easily when the esthetician applies pressure.

 Whiteheads are harder to remove than blackheads because there is typically a layer of dead skin cells that have grown over the plug of sebum.
 In order to remove these, the esthetician has to make an opening in the skin with a lancet, a small, sharp, surgical blade that comes in a sterile packet.
 However, the use of lancets is illegal in some states, and some resort and hotel spas don't allow their estheticians to use them.

 Things to Remember When Getting Extractions

 One of the most important things that people forget before they head to their first extraction appointment is that this process can really hurt, depending on your pain threshold, dead skin buildup, and oil levels.